philippe-grenet/philippe-grenet.github.io/_posts/2015-07-03-org-mode-part-1.md

 are automatically updated.

 To create an item with a checkbox, use `S-M-RET` (shift meta return).
-Toggle checkbox using `C-c C-c`.
+Toggle a checkbox using `C-c C-c`.

 ![Org-mode5](/assets/org-mode5.png)

 ### TODOs

-An alternative to checkboxes are TODO items:
+An alternative to checkboxes is TODO items in headlines:

 ![Org-mode6](/assets/org-mode6.png)